torinkwok/AllYourMemoriesAreBelong2iOS/README.md

 ### What's this?

-A frequently asked question on StackOverflow.net:
+A kind of questions frequently asked on StackOverflow:

 > I'd like to test my app functions well in low memory conditions, but it's difficult to test.
 How can I induce low memory warnings that trigger the [`didReceiveMemoryWarning`](https://developer.apple.com/reference/uikit/uiviewcontroller/1621409-didreceivememorywarning?language=objc) or [`applicationDidReceiveMemoryWarning:`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplicationDelegate_Protocol/#//apple_ref/occ/intfm/UIApplicationDelegate/applicationDidReceiveMemoryWarning:) method in my **ViewControllers** or **AppDelegate** when the app is running on the real device, NOT the simulator?
 Or what are some ways I can test my app under these possible conditions?

 > The reason I can't use the simulator is my app uses Game Center and invites don't work on the simulator.

-Well, it has just become pretty easy to simulate iOS on-device memory warnings through linking *AllYourMemoriesAreBelong2iOS*.
+Well, *AllYourMemoriesAreBelong2iOS* is an elegant solution.
+With it, it became incredibly easy to simulate iOS on-device memory warnings.

 ![pod-validablity-badge](https://cocoapod-badges.herokuapp.com/v/AllYourMemoriesAreBelong2iOS/badge.png)
 ![version-badge](https://cocoapod-badges.herokuapp.com/p/AllYourMemoriesAreBelong2iOS/badge.png)